ynzulak/niemcu-video/README.md

-A portfolio site for my client - photographer
+Commercial project, which a portfolio-page for my client - a photograper.
+I used React to build this page